EU targets "Big Three" rating agency dominance

 The draft outlined a tough plan to introduce more competition by forcing users to "rotate" or switch agencies regularly with a "cooling off" gap of four years in between.

-With most top firms and banks rated by two if not all of the "Big Three," if would mean that after one to two years users must switch to using some of the 10 or so smaller agencies registered in Europe, such as Euler Hermes.
+With most top firms and banks rated by two if not all of the "Big Three," if would mean that after one to two years users must switch to using some of the 10 or so smaller agencies registered in Europe, such as Euler Hermes (ELER.PA).

 Investors in Asia or the United States may not be familiar with the smaller European agencies, making them think twice about investing, rating agency officials argue.